nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2023-07-05-sole_proprietorship_examples.md

 _An unincorporated business with one owner who is fully liable and receives all the profits._

-The rest of this article is a breakdown of the different aspects that make up a Sole Proprietorships.
+Now that you are familiar with this list of successful sole proprietorship businesses, the rest of this article is a breakdown of the different aspects that make Sole Proprietorships powerfully unique.

 A Sole Proprietorship is the simplest business entity you can run because there is no registration process or special tax regulations.
 In fact, it’s not really a business entity at all.